 Meet conservation compliance provisions.
 You’ll need this to be eligible for USDA programs, including disaster assistance, safety net, farm loan, and conservation programs, as well as crop insurance.
 This includes filing form AD 1026 to make sure highly erodible lands are not farmed, unless following an NRCS conservation plan, as well as verifying wetland areas are not farmed.

 Verify eligibility.
 To be eligible for most USDA programs, producers must not exceed an adjusted gross income of $900,000.
-As part of applying for a program, producers file an AD 931C to verify adjusted gross income.
+As part of applying for a program, producers file a CCC-941 form to verify adjusted gross income.

 Discuss your business goals.
 Your local FSA or NRCS team members can better direct you to programs that meet your needs by understanding your vision for your land.
 For example, are you looking for access to capital, help rebuilding following a natural disaster, or do you want to improve your farm’s soil health to ensure long-term productivity?

 Fill out and file your program application.
 Applications for many FSA and NRCS programs are available on the USDA Service Center Agencies eForms page.
 If you’re new to USDA, we realize you might be confused by the application process, so don’t be afraid to ask for explanations and help filling them out.

 - Make an Appointment.
 Before visiting your USDA Service Center, we encourage calling to make an appointment.
 This will help ensure we can assist you quickly, especially at times close to program sign-up and reporting deadlines, as our offices can get quite busy.